-The social justice and anti-racism organization we’re highlighting for The Mandalorian season 2, is the Black Trans Advocacy Coalition.
+The organization we’re highlighting for this group of episodes is Advance Native Political Leadership.
 If you have the means to donate, you can do so here.

 For a list of black-owned bookstores to order from, now and always, click here.